yeshua453/website/docs/controls/text.md

 * **HTML renderer** - uses a combination of HTML elements, CSS, Canvas elements, and SVG elements.
 This renderer has a smaller download size.
 * **CanvasKit renderer** - this renderer is fully consistent with Flutter mobile and desktop, has faster performance with higher widget density, but adds about 2MB in download size.

-By default, desktop browser uses `CanvasKit` renderer and mobile browser uses `HTML`.
+By default, Flet uses `CanvasKit` renderer for both desktop and mobile browsers.

-You can explicitly set which renderer to use when running a Flet program:
+You can explicitly set what renderer to use when running a Flet program:

 ```python
 # ...